 But your baby really does need to start connecting the steps that are involved in putting themself to sleep independently so that they are not relying on that bottle.
 Otherwise, your baby will most likely keep waking for that bottle.
 It could go on well into the second year so you really want to make sure you break this habit now.

 You can go in and be present and comforting as your baby learns how to fall asleep independently.
 Your baby will learn a new way to fall asleep and they will start sleeping a solid night, which will be better for them.
 It may take about two weeks.
 But it is definitely for the best!
 Read more about our Sleep Philosophy here.

 Parents often ask me WHEN is the right time to start sleep training.
 Babies are old enough to learn how to self soothe a little after 3 moths of age.
 So either your baby is currently going through the 4-month sleep regression or is over a year old, NOW is the perfect time to get started.

 Getting help breaking the bottle feeding to sleep habit

 I have personally worked with hundred of families who have tried on their own to break the bottle feeding to sleep habit but feel like nothing has worked for them.
 As a sleep coach, my job is to create a customized sleep plan that is going to work for YOUR BABY and YOUR FAMILY.
 Every baby is different and they all response a little differently.
 This is why we work together closely for the couple weeks that it will take your baby to learn how to fall asleep and stay asleep without the bottle so that you don’t have to figure this out on your own.

 If you’re interested in learning some easy strategies for getting your child to sleep and stay asleep without requesting the bottle, I’d love to chat further!

-Simply give me a call at (832) 640-5492, or email me at firstname.lastname@example.org with any questions you might have.
+Simply give me a call at (832) 640-5492, or schedule your Complimentary Sleep Evaluation to get started.
 I’m here to help!